• Skip to primary navigation

 Jump to Recipe

 Vegan black sesame cookies without sugar are mildly sweet, all natural, gluten free and very easy to make.
 White and black sesame seeds are combined with dates then baked until crunchy.
-These are like healthy sesame snaps.
+These are like all natural sesame snaps.

 5 sesame cookies on white baking paper